"We are all carrying around repressed

 that recreates the dynamics of the situation wherein we were originally

 wounded.
-(For example: a certain smell, the texture of a fabric,
+(For example: a certain smell, the texture of a fabric, a

-us back to an age of our inner child.)
+to an age of our inner child.)

-We carry this set of buttons, this baggage, with
+We carry this set of buttons, this baggage,

-us until we release that stored, pressurized grief energy in a healthy
+with us until we release that stored, pressurized grief energy in a healthy

 grieving process.
 This society's answer to behavior caused by unresolved